Vital Statistics - Birth Database

 This is an administrative survey that collects demographic information annually from all provincial and territorial vital statistics registries on all live births in Canada.

 This is an administrative survey that collects demographic information annually from all provincial and territorial vital statistics registries on all live births in Canada.
-Some data are also collected on live births to Canadian residents in some American states.
+Starting in 2012, births to mothers residing in Canada occurring in the United States are no longer collected.

 The data are used to calculate basic indicators (such as counts and rates) on births of residents of Canada.
 Information from this database is also used in the calculation of statistics, such as age-specific fertility rates.